epintos/oasis-moncraft-game/README.md

 To prevent abuse (e.g., rerolling movements to force favorable outcomes), player movements are kept off-chain until a decision point, minimizing the attack surface while preserving game feel.

+In the following diagram, you can see how the moves are persisted only in ROFL until the player attempts to catch a Monster.
+At that point, the moves are synced on-chain and the NFT is minted.

 ![Moves flow](./images/moves.png)

 ### Game Sessions